 Divide your class into pairs and ask each group to discuss the chapter -- or group of chapters -- they've just read.
 As a parent, you can discuss the selection with your child.
 Instruct fourth-graders to focus on the setting, influential characters and major events.
 Allow two to three minutes for discussion; then ask your students to write one sentence -- a main idea sentence -- that clearly explains the importance of that chapter, suggests ScholarWorks at Western Michigan University.
 Provide an example, such as a one-sentence summary for chapters one through three in "Holes" by Louis Sachar -- "Stanley Yelnats must dig 5-foot holes in the lizard-populated Texas desert at a juvenile delinquency camp, known as Camp Green Lake, for a crime he didn't commit."

 Instruct your students to reread their collection of main-idea sentences after they've finished reading the entire book.
-Ask them to make a T-chart with the categories "setting," "main characters," "conflict," "major events" and "resolution" in one column and a brief description, using their main-idea sentences, in the other, suggests Studyzone, a website sponsored by the Oswego City School District in New York.
+Ask them to make a T-chart with the categories "setting," "main characters," "conflict," "major events" and "resolution" in one column and a brief description, using their main-idea sentences, in the other.
 For example, if your students are writing a summary for "James and the Giant Peach" by Roald Dahl, the "conflict" description might read, "James feels sad and lonely when he's forced to live with his two mean aunts after his parents are eaten by a rhinoceros."

 Putting It Together With Transitional Words